 In an effort to decrease missed appointments, Habif Health and Wellness Center at Washington University in St. Louis is encouraging students to sign up for text message appointment reminders.

-The U.S. and university flags over Brookings Hall are lowered to half-staff until sunset Thursday, Nov.
-9, as a mark of respect for those killed in the shooting Nov.
-5 at a Texas church.
+The U.S. and university flags over Brookings Hall are lowered to half-staff until sunset Monday, Feb.
+19, as a mark of respect for those killed in the shooting Feb.
+14 at a high school in Parkland, Fla.

 Nominations are being accepted for the Gloria W. White Distinguished Service Award.
 The award recognizes a staff member for exceptional effort and contributions to the university.
 Nominations are due by March 2.